martinsolent/bdats_2/docs/portfolio/star_method.md

 It’s also a helpful approach in other parts of your apprenticeship and in the workplace.
 The guidance and support documents for this assessment include an example that follows the STAR method structure.

-When you're asked to describe something you've done in your past work, we’re not just looking for a quick answer—we want to hear the full story.
+When you're asked to describe something you've done in your past work, we’re not just looking for a quick answer, we want to hear the full story.
 A strong response gives insight into how you think, act, and solve problems.
 It should include:

 - **Context** – What was happening, and what was your role?
 - **Task** – What were you trying to achieve?